 His point that the definition of what a makes a real man is equally applicable to women.
 The ideal changes over time due to changes in politics, economics, culture and technology.
 Sometimes the changes occur over long periods of time in on the scale of generations.
 Often times, the ideal is about as permanent as fashionable clothing.
 It becomes a fad and then fades away.
 Being a metrosexual used to be sexy, now its not.

 Regardless if you believe that what makes a "real" man or woman is an arbitrary social construct, society and culture have a big impact on setting the perimeters of acceptable (ideal) male and female behavior.
 Which is why women are justified in how they are unfairly portrayed in the media in terms of how they ought to behave and how their bodies should look.
-The same is true for men
+The same is true for men.

 But this problem isn't limited to the media.
 Our lips also contribute this problem.
 What people say to one another also feeds into unfair portrayal of how men and women ought to behave and look.
 It doesn't matter if its magazines, movies, music or our words, we cannot isolate the extreme aspects of masculinity or femininity and tell people to conform to it.
 Men and women have every right to resist being forced into an ideal that consist of extreme characteristics that a few people possess.
 Telling a guy to "man up" is nothing more than an attempt to herd men into a superficial ideal.
 If women don't like being told to fit into men's ideal vision of what a woman ought to be, men don't like to be boxed into an ideal either.
 What is good for the goose is good for the gander.